 Taormina is considered one of the most expensive cities in Sicily, Italy.
 Many celebrities prefer this place along with the Italian Riviera seaside cities.

-To get into the city you need to park outside of it.
-There are small buses that take you in.
-Almost all roads are stone paved.
+To get into the city, you need to park outside of it.
+There are small buses that take you there.
+Almost all roads are stone-paved.

 Taormina is very close (around 40 minutes by car) to Mount Etna (Aetna) volcano.
-You can stay in Taormina and do a half (or less than that) day trip to Etna.
+From there you can stay in Taormina and do a half (or less than that) day trip to Etna.

 Visiting mount Etna (Aetna) near Taormina

-There are organized tours that take you there, or you can drive with your own car.
+Organized tours will take you there, or you can drive your car.
 The top is reachable (with guide) and is at around 3000mt.

-When you drive down from Mount Etna check to see where to buy the famous honey of Aetna that comes from orange flowers.
-This can be found at Zafferana Etnea village.
+When you drive down from Mount Etna seek to buy the famous honey of Aetna that comes from orange flowers, inside Zafferana Etnea village.

 Exploring Taormina, Sicily

 Leaving Mount Etna and in just 40 minutes (or less) you will be in Taormina.